 The basic syntax to transfer files from the local system to the remote system is shown below:

 scp [option] [local-file-path] [user@remote-ip:dest-path]

 The basic syntax to transfer files from the remote system to the local system is shown below:

 A brief explanation of each option is shown below:

-- -p : Used to preserves modification times and access times from the original file.
+-p: Used to preserve modification times and access times from the original file.

 To copy a single file from the local system to the /opt directory on the remote system, run the following command: